pozetroninc/qrbarco_de-frontend/README.md

 [![CircleCI](https://circleci.com/gh/pozetroninc/qrbarco_de-frontend.svg?style=svg&circle-token=320161206f9cfe0e9078e58e6d58a5819d064d63)](https://circleci.com/gh/pozetroninc/qrbarco_de-frontend)

 # QRBarco.de Frontend
-This is the Vue.js Frontend for the qrbarco.de website
+This is the Vue.js Frontend for the qrbarco.de website.
+The backend can be found on the `qrbarco_de` branch of the [pozetron-barcode-service ](https://github.com/pozetroninc/pozetron-barcode-service/tree/qrbarco_de)

 ## Quickstart